Aurad Shahajani

-Aurad Shahajani is a town in the Nilanga Taluka of Latur District.
-It is 20 kilometres from the city of Nilanga and 68 kilometres from the city of Bidar.
-It is near the border of Maharashtra and Karnataka.
-It is at the banks of Terna River.
-It is one of the most developed places in Nilanga Taluka.
+Aurad Shahajani is a town in the Nilanga taluka of Latur district, Maharashtra.
+Situated on the banks of the Terna River, it lies near the state border with Karnataka.
+As the largest village in the Nilanga taluka, Aurad Shahajani serves as a central hub for the surrounding rural communities.
+Because of this regional dependence, there have been local demands to elevate the town to the status of an independent taluka.
+The town is located 20 kilometers from Nilanga and 68 kilometers from Bidar, Karnataka.
+The nearest railhead is Bhalki Railway Station, approximately 37 kilometers away.

 Languages

 Marathi is widely spoken in the region.
-Hindi, Urdu, Kannada, and Telgu are also common in the village.
+Hindi, Urdu, Kannada, and Telugu are also common in the village.

 Location

 Aurad Shahajani is located on the banks of Terna River in central west India.
 It is closer (approximately 220 km) to Hyderabad in the state of Telangana than it is to the capital of Maharashtra state, Mumbai.

 Geography and climate

 Aurad Shahajani is situated 636 metres above mean sea level, on the Balaghat plateau, near the Maharashtra–Karnataka state boundary.
-It receives its drinking water from the nearby Terna River,Terna joins to Manjra river here at this village and then named Wanjara by the name of Wanjarkheda (a village at the other bank of river in Karnatka state) which suffered from environmental degradation and silting in the late 20th and early 21st centuries.
+It receives its drinking water from the nearby Terna River, Terna joins to Manjra river here at this village and then named Wanjara by the name of Wanjarkheda (a village at the other bank of river in Karnatka state) which suffered from environmental degradation and silting in the late 20th and early 21st centuries.
 Master Deenanath Mangeshkar Mahavidyalaya and some other villagers tried successfully to wide shape of river.

 Temperature: Annual temperatures in range from 13 to 41 C, with the most comfortable time to visit in the winter; Aurad Shahajani is October to February.
 The highest temperature ever recorded was 45.6 °C. The lowest recorded temperature was 2.2 °C. In the cold season the district is sometimes affected by cold waves in association with the eastward passage of western disturbances across north India, when the minimum temperature may drop down to about 2 to 4 C.

 Rainfall: Most of the rainfall occurs in the monsoon season from June to September.
 Rainfall varies from 9.0 to 693 mm/month.
 Average annual rainfall is 725 mm.